sophieqguan/passport-photo-formatter-Java/README.md

 Spring Boot back-end application for Passport Photo Formatter app.
 An app inspired by using Photoshop one too many times to modify photos for passports.

+Formats a user-upload portrait image into standard 2" x 2" US passport photo size at 300 dpi.
+User can download formatted and gridded image for printing.
+Grid image is 4" x 6" at 300dpi.

+(This project is part of the Passport Photo Formatter application.
+It hosts the API.)

 This app uses facial recognition to autodetect faces to crop to.

 # Web Version